The Stars My Destination: Plot

 Driven by a guilty conscience, Foyle tries to give himself up to Presteign's lawyer, Regis Sheffield, who is known as a Terran patriot.
-Sheffield turns out to be a spy for the Outer Satellites, and he captures Foyle.
-Sheffield tells Foyle that when the Nomad was attacked, Foyle was taken off the ship, transported 600,000 miles away, and set adrift in a spacesuit to be a decoy to attract ships to be ambushed.
-Instead, Foyle space-jaunted—teleporting a cosmic distance, very much further than had been previously believed possible—back to the Nomad.
-Now, the Outer Satellites not only want PyrE, they want Foyle as well, to learn the secret of space-jaunting.
+Sheffield turns out to be a spy for the Outer Satellites and he captures Foyle.
+Sheffield tells Foyle that when the Nomad was attacked, Foyle was taken off the ship, transported 600,000 miles and set adrift in a spacesuit to be a decoy to attract ships to be ambushed.
+Instead, Foyle had space-jaunted—teleporting a cosmic distance, very much further than had been previously believed possible—back to the Nomad.
+Now, the Outer Satellites not only want PyrE, they want Foyle to learn the secret of space-jaunting, and they are ready to use extreme measures.

-Meanwhile, Presteign reveals that PyrE is activated by telepathy, and Robin is enlisted to trigger it to flush out Foyle.
-Bits of PyrE left exposed by Foyle's tests to determine its purpose cause destruction worldwide, but primarily at Foyle's abandoned encampment in St. Patrick's Cathedral, where Sheffield has brought him.
+Presteign reveals that PyrE is activated by telepathy and Robin is enlisted to trigger it to flush out Foyle.
+Bits of PyrE left exposed by Foyle's tests to determine its purpose cause destruction worldwide but primarily at Foyle's abandoned encampment in St. Patrick's Cathedral, where Sheffield has brought him.
 The church partially collapses, killing Sheffield and trapping Foyle, unconscious but alive, over a pit of flame.
-Suffering from synesthesia brought on by the explosion affecting his neurological implants, Foyle jauntes through space and time as The Burning Man.
-Finally he lands in the future, where Robin telepathically tells him how to escape from the collapsing cathedral.
+Suffering from synesthesia brought on by the explosion affecting his neurological implants, Foyle jauntes through space and time as "The Burning Man".
+Finally he lands in the future, where Robin (now married to Yeovil) telepathically tells him how to escape from the collapsing cathedral.

-Back in the present, Foyle is pressured to surrender the rest of the PyrE, which was protected from exploding by its Inert Lead Isotope container, and to teach mankind how to space-jaunte.
-He leads them to where the rest of the PyrE is hidden, but makes off with it and jauntes across the globe, throwing slugs of PyrE into the crowd at each stop.
+Back in the present, Foyle is pressured by Presteign, Y'ang-Yeovil, and Dagenham to surrender the rest of his cache of PyrE, which had been protected from exploding by its Inert Lead Isotope container, and to teach mankind how to space-jaunte.
+He leads them to where the rest of the PyrE is hidden but makes off with it and jauntes across the globe, throwing slugs of PyrE into the crowd at each stop.
 He asks humanity to choose: either destroy itself or follow him into space.

-Foyle now realizes the key to space-jaunting is faith: not the certainty of an answer, but the conviction that somewhere an answer exists.
+Foyle realizes the key to space-jaunting is faith, not the certainty of an answer but the conviction that somewhere an answer exists.
 He jauntes from one nearby star to another, finding new worlds suitable for colonization, but reachable only if he shares the secret of space-jaunting.
 He comes to rest back with the cargo cult, where the people see him as a holy man and await his revelation.